Updated on October 9, 2025

 The rules of no contact work in your favor!

+That’s why dedicating your entire life to getting your ex back is a waste of a life.
 If you think it’s your responsibility to fight for lost love, you’re mistaken.
-Your job is to heal and your ex’s job is to contact you and express the desire to want more.
+Your job is to heal, while your ex’s job is to contact you, apologize, and express the desire to reconnect.

 What happens if you break the rules of no contact?

 Breaking the rules of no contact is not a good idea.
-Every time you reach out “in your moment of weakness,” you push your ex further away.
-Basically, you prolong the time it would take you to get over your ex.
-You do this by intentionally hurting yourself, as well as by giving your ex the remaining source of power.
+Every time you reach out during a moment of weakness, you show you’re unhappy and scared, and push your ex further away.

-Can the rules work the second time?
+Can no contact work the second time?

-And this is what the rules of no contact are all about.
-By following the NC rule, you wait for your ex to get rid of post-breakup emotions and develop an attraction for you.
-It may not be a love-like attraction, but the curiosity and the eagerness to talk to you are good enough for starters.
+Your ex has to want to talk to you, or you’ll never be able to start a new relationship with him or her.
+And this is exactly what the rules of no contact are about.
+By following the rules of NC, you give your ex time to work through post-breakup emotions and potentially develop an attraction to you.
+It may not be romantic love at first, but curiosity and a willingness to engage are enough to start with.

 Your ex may move on, but so will you!

-You have to remember that you are following the rules of no contact because your ex has moved on and not because he or she still loves you.
-In some rare cases, exes come running back within days or weeks.
-In cases like that, we can call that love or a lack of emotional independence.
+You have to remember that you’re following the rules of no contact because your ex has moved on, not because he or she still loves you and can come back with a little bit of space and time.

 Your life is yours to live!

-1. Hi Zan,
+Hi Zan,

 Yesterday, I was broken up with by my boyfriend of almost 4 years whom I live with.
 He broke up through text after staying at his parents for a week to think things through, since he was apparently beginning to think that he was entering a depression.
 During the week I have done minimal contact and only texted him twice, which gave me a lot of time to think about our relationsship.
 I realize that we are both to blame for the relationsship taking a bad turn.
 However, I also realized that I want to work on it and get my boyfriend back.
 I have not contacted him in almost 24 hours now, bu how do I do no contact when we live together in a rented apartment and need to figure out the logistic?
 Should I simply do it over text to respect his wish since he wrote that due to his mental state, he can’t talk to me right now?